Top 6 Diving Destinations for Macro Photography - Bluewater Dive Travel

 Underwater Macro Photography Underwater Macro Photography

-Getting to Raja Ampat isn't as easy as some of the other destinations in this article, but oh, is it worth it (more on that in a minute though).
+Getting to Raja Ampat isn't as easy as some of the other destinations in this article, but oh, is it worth it (more on that in a minute, though).
 After flying into Jakarta International Airport (CGK), you'll most likely have to spend the night in a nearby hotel and catch a 4-hour flight to Sorong (SOQ), where most liveaboards depart.

 Marine Life

-While Raja Ampat isn't always the first place that comes to mind when thinking of underwater macro photography destinations, you'd be forgiven for thinking of the larger marine life that lives in these waters, but it truly is deserving of a place on this list.
-You can expect to shoot shrimps, eels, squid, jawfish, blennies and gobies when it comes to macro photography, but you'll also encounter more species of fish here than almost anywhere else in the world.
+While Raja Ampat isn't always the first place that comes to mind when thinking of underwater macro photography destinations, you'd be forgiven for thinking of the larger marine life that lives in these waters, but it truly deserves a place on this list.
+You can expect to shoot shrimps, eels, squid, jawfish, blennies, and gobies when it comes to macro photography, but you'll also encounter more species of fish here than almost anywhere else in the world.
 Jacks, barracuda, Napoleon wrasse, trevally, and bumphead parrotfish are common, and you can also expect to see pygmy seahorses and many nudibranchs on most dives.

 Underwater Macro Photography Underwater Macro Photography